sionyx/ChLayout/README.md

 * UIView.verticalSplitLayout - two views will be located vertically
 * UIView.horizontalSplitLayout - two views will be located next to each other
 * UIView.verticalStackLayout - child views will be located one under another
+* UIView.positionLayout - child view will be positioned to the left/center/right and to the top/center/bottom
+* UIView.floodLayout - child views will be alligned to one our two columns
 * UIScrollView.scrollableVerticalStackLayout - child view will be located into scrollable stack